-Simply put, hard money loans, also called “bridge loans,” are mortgage loans that use the underlying property as collateral to secure the loan.
+Simply put, hard money loans, also called “bridge loans,” are mortgage loans from private investors that use the underlying property as collateral to secure the loan.
 If a borrower cannot repay the loan, the lender simply takes back the property and sells it to get their money back.

 Pros And Cons of Hard Money Loans

-Another major plus for hard money loans is the fact that they are usually processed quickly and can give borrowers more money up front without the need for a down payment.
-Because lenders do not need to scrutinize credit scores and borrowing history, hard money loans usually can be closed in a matter of days, giving borrowers a chance to have cash in hand much faster.
+Another major plus for hard money loans is the fact that they are usually processed quickly and can give borrowers more money upfront without the need for a down payment.
+Because hard money lenders tend to do not to need to scrutinize credit scores and borrowing history, hard money loans usually can be closed in a matter of days, giving borrowers a chance to have cash in hand much faster.

 Hard money loans are usually shorter-term than traditional loans, maturing in a matter of months rather than years.
-As a result, they tend to be preferred by people like real estate developers, who plan to hold onto property for only as long as it takes to renovate and resell it.
-Since these individuals complete their renovation projects relatively quickly, the high interest rates characteristic of hard money loans don’t pose as much of a problem.
-Alternatively, if a renovator wants to hold onto the property for awhile, they obtain hard money loans to complete their projects, then refinance the loan with another, more traditional lender to take advantage of lower interest rates.
+As a result, they tend to be preferred by people like real estate developers, who plan to hold onto the property for only as long as it takes to renovate and resell it.
+Since these individuals complete their renovation projects relatively quickly, the high-interest rates characteristic of hard money loans don't pose as much of a problem.
+Alternatively, if a renovator wants to hold onto the property for a while, they obtain hard money loans to complete their projects, then refinance the hard money loan pros with another, more traditional lender to take advantage of lower interest rates.

 GROUNDFLOOR's Hard Money Loans

 GROUNDFLOOR is an alternative hard money lender for individuals looking to complete short-term residential real estate projects.
-Borrowers enjoy flexible terms, fast closing, and competitive interest rates, while also offering the option to defer payment to the end of the loan term, rather than paying on a monthly basis.
+Borrowers enjoy flexible terms, fast closing, and competitive interest rates, while also offering the option to defer payment to the end of the loan term, rather than paying on a monthly basis after repair done.